HARMONY-REN/public/README.md

 # HARMONY連

 This README is dedicated to plot a vague idea of the working group HARMONY連 that aims to develop innovative works with humanity in mind.
-To whoever wants to learn from our materials or wants to join HARMONY連, feel free to join our [Discord server](https://discord.gg/t68awbBYQM).
+To whoever wants to learn from our materials or wants to join HARMONY連, feel free to join our [Discord server](https://discord.gg/t68awbBYQM) as a learner.

+> **DISCLAIMER**: All learners and members go under pseudonames.
+An infrastructure is currently being developed to ensure proof of identity.

 This public repository currently contains:
 - [Concept Paper](https://harmony-ren.github.io/public/harmony_ren_concept_paper.pdf)